 - Washington SB 5141 – Healthy Environment for All (HEAL) Act (2021) — Creates an Environmental Justice Council to provide recommendations and guidance to the state.
 Also requires a coordinated state agency approach to environmental justice, resulting in seven state agencies having or adding environmental justice and equity-focused directors.

 - Oregon HB 4077 (2022) — Codifies the existing Environmental Justice Task Force (EJTF) as the Environmental Justice Council, with expanded capacity and dedicated staff and funding.

 Interactive environmental justice screening tools and maps visualize key environmental justice concepts, such as demographic information and environmental and public health threats.
 These tools increase transparency and allow decision-makers, activists, and residents to identify environmental justice communities and take action.
 Although the EPA’s EJSCREEN is nationally available, several states have developed their own contextual mapping systems.

-- EPA EJSCREEN — Permitting and Mapping Tool — The EPA’s EJ community map which is often used by states that haven’t created their own.
+- U.S. EPA — EJSCREEN Permitting and Mapping Tool is the EPA’s EJ community map which is often used by states that haven’t created their own.

 EJ Community Benefit Requirement

 EJ community benefit requirements are provisions to help ensure communities most impacted by environmental burdens are benefitting equitably from public programs.
 This policy typically requires that a certain percentage of funds and/or benefits are allocated to environmental justice communities.
 In some states, this funding comes from fees paid by polluters, while others appropriate state funds to protect vulnerable communities.
 Investment in these communities seeks to reconcile the gap left by environmental racism and a lack of opportunities to meaningfully engage in zoning, development, implementation, and enforcement of environmental laws.